goharbor/harbor/docs/installation_guide.md

 - **Online installer:** The online installer downloads the Harbor images from Docker hub.
 For this reason, the installer is very small in size.

-- **Offline installer:** Use the offline installer if the host to which are are deploying Harbor does not have a connection to the Internet.
+- **Offline installer:** Use the offline installer if the host to which you are deploying Harbor does not have a connection to the Internet.
 The offline installer contains pre-built images so it is larger than the online installer.

 You download the installers from the **[official release](https://github.com/goharbor/harbor/releases)** page.